taw00/dashcore-rpm/README.md

 Please move to the latest version of Fedora (as of today, that is Fedore Linux 29).
 Fedora upgrades are easy (see available documentation in the "documentation" folder).
-RHEL/CentOS to Fedora migrations really should be done fresh.
+RHEL/CentOS to Fedora migrations should be performed as fresh installs.

 ---